asgood23/STATIONS/playlist_based_sandboxes/glitch-corps.md

 ## Possessions

-*You get a sampler, headphones, a portable broadcast unit, and 2-4 of the following:*
+*You get a univeral reality sampler (URS), headphones, a portable broadcast unit, and 2-4 of the following:*

 1. Viewfinder
 2. Persuasion system